alfredsoriano/post-apocalypse-hotels/README.md

 ### KNIME Data Pre-Processing
 <img src='./images/knime_data_cleaning.jpg'>
 This image is the combination of nodes in KNIME used to clean the original dataset into the "us_hotels.csv" dataset present in this repository.
-I added comments under each node in order to help explain what each node specifically does.
+I added comments under each node in order to help explain what each node specifically does or targets.

 ### Hotel Map:
 <img src='./images/hotel_map.png'>
 This map looks at the 71,598 different hotel locations on a map.
 There are some interesting patterns to note, primarily that we can notice a web-like pattern where hotels are along major roads, and condense in major cities.
-Following a road leads to hotels, which at the very least means shelter.
+Following a road means a potential encounter with a hotel, which at the very least means shelter.

 ### Hotel Ratings Map:
 <img src='./images/hotel_ratings_map.png'>
 This map shows the hotel map but with each hotel colored according to its hotel rating.
-These color-mapped according to the following:    <br>
+These hotels are color-mapped according to the following criteria:    <br>
 0 < rating <= 1 : red  <br>
 1.1 < rating <= 2 : orange  <br>
 2.1 < rating <= 3 : yellow  <br>